 The Accelerator Facility

 FAIR will be one of the largest and most complex accelerator facilities in the world.
 The FAIR accelerator facility will have the unique ability to provide particle beams of all the chemical elements (or their ions), as well as antiprotons.
 The particles will be accelerated to almost the speed of light in the FAIR accelerator facility and made available for scientific experiments.
-FAIR will generate particle beams of a previously unparalleled intensity and quality.
-At the heart of the facility is an underground ring accelerator with a circumference of 1,100 meters.
-There are also additional experimental rings and experimental stations with several kilometers of beam lines in total.
+FAIR will generate particle beams of a outstanding intensity and quality.
+The FAIR facility consists of a superconducting ring accelerator with a circumference of 1,100 meters, storage rings and experiment sites with several kilometers of beam line in total.
 The existing accelerator facility of the GSI Helmholtzzentrum für Schwerionenforschung will serve as the injector for the new FAIR facility.